 By avoiding the traditional bakery interior, the interior designer gave the Maisquepan an original and intriguing look.
 The collection of displayed wines and the open bar counter viewed from the street entice pedestrians inside.
 Combining the business aspect and the customer service appeal with a clear view into work spaces opens the bakery’s interior.

 Brand recognition is emphasized subtly by the lit signage with an eye-catching yellow acting as the initial draw to the eyes.
 A variation in seating location lets customers choose if they wish to focus on their work, their dining partner or the view provided by the street itself.

-Display cases can be seen from the street, thanks to bakery design, acting as further lure to potential customers.
-By using traditional elements, complimentary colors and industrial cleanliness, the interior designer have given the Maisquepan bakery a welcoming, modern feel with a striking look.
+Display cases can be seen from the street, acting as further lure to potential customers.
+By using traditional elements, complimentary colors and industrial cleanliness, the interior designers have given the Maisquepan bakery a welcoming, modern feel with a striking look.